YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/components/dialogue-view/custom-dialogue-views.md

 ---
-description: Learn about how to create Dialogue Views that are designed for the specific needs of your game.
+description: Learn how to create Dialogue Views that are designed for the specific needs of your game.
 ---

 While the Line View and Options List View are useful for lots of situations, your game might need to display lines and options in specific ways.
 In these situations, you can write your own custom Dialogue View, and handle the presentation of lines and options in ways that are entirely in your control.